Motion graphics, visual effects and broadcast design

 The Nine Network (or Channel Nine), for example, uses the Still the One slogan, which hails from the campaign being used by ABC (US) for 2 non-straight seasons, starting in the 1977-1978 season.

-Nine's news service also used the rotating striped globe, made by Cranston-Csuri for ABC News (US), since 1984.
+Besides, Channel Nine's news division also utilizes the rotating striped globe, made by Cranston/Csuri Productions for ABC News (US), since 1984.

 Plus, Nine maintains long-term programming and stylistic similarities to CBS (US).